How severe can the consequences of sleep disorders be for physical and mental health?

 Oddly enough, neither the reasons nor the evolutionary origins of sleep are known to science.
 From the standpoint of nature, sleep is hardly something worthwhile.

-When a person or animal is sleeping, his mind is ‘turned off’ for several hours.
-Needless to say, that in this state the chance of being eaten by predators grows significantly.
+When a person or animal is sleeping, their mind is ‘turned off’ for several hours.
+Needless to say that in this state, the chance of being eaten by predators grows significantly.

 At the same time, an excess of sleep can lead to a number of diseases, including cardiovascular diseases and diabetes.
 But chronic sleep deprivation is associated with cardiovascular disease, depression, obesity, and even brain damage.

 First, the structures responsible for making decisions and assessing their consequences are deactivated in the brain one after another.
-The result is a reduction of self-control.
-Fatigue takes its toll, and the reaction rate slows down more and more, which leads to the fact that perception of the world is attenuated.
+The result is a drop in self-control.
+Fatigue takes its toll, and the reaction rate slows down more and more, which leads to the fact that your perception of the world gets distorted

 After two sleepless nights, the glucose metabolism and the immune system function of the human body break down.
-After three sleepless nights hallucinations can occur.
+After three sleepless nights, hallucinations can occur.

-In medical terms all the organs were working properly, there was no brain damage or mental disorders.
-However, it is worth remembering that the experiment was ended.
-Therefore, there is no guarantee that subsequently the participant’s health would not suffer irreparable harm.
+In medical terms, all his organs were working properly, there was no brain damage or mental disorders.
+However, it is worth keeping in mind that the experiment was terminated.
+Therefore, there is no guarantee that subsequently, the participant’s health would not suffer irreparable harm.

 The study of fatal familial insomnia – a rare genetic brain disease in which a person suffers from more severe sleep disorders – may shed light on this issue.
-In fact, the patient suffers from insomnia, which leads first to hallucinations, then – to the mental disorders, and then to death.
+In fact, the patient suffers from insomnia, which leads first to hallucinations, then – to mental disorders, and then to death.